Skip to content

 Quick Answers

-No — only when existing cladding has visible problems or buyer-pool considerations make it strategically valuable.
+No. It only makes sense when the existing cladding has visible problems an inspector will flag, or when buyer-pool and insurance considerations make it strategically worthwhile.
+Sound cladding rarely justifies it.

 Sources